 The electrical industry has been booming in the last couple of years, shifting to digital technologies and integration.
-As a result, the industry has seen record-breaking numbers in innovation and growth.
-Although the demand for electrical work will shrink, there are still significant trends to watch for in the coming year.
+As innovation and growth continue there are some important trends to watch in the coming year.

 Increase in Demand for Smart Buildings